This article is currently under construction and is being expanded on a regular basis. |

 If you activate one of the latter two options, you must also specify what should happen if the specified limit is exceeded.
 With our default setting, the associated service becomes critical and you receive a message that lines have been skipped or that the maximum runtime has been exceeded.

-If you do need the context - i.e. the lines before and after the log message that is important to you - you can limit this to a certain amount of lines before and after with the options Limit the amount of context data sent to the monitoring server.
+If you do need the context — i.e. the lines before and after the log message that is important to you — you can limit this to a certain number of lines before and after with the option Limit the amount of context data sent to the monitoring server.

 With Limit the amount of data sent to the monitoring server you can limit the size of the transferred data in general.

-With Duplicated messages management you can save a bit of bandwidth again and the subsequent output in Checkmk will also be more readable if you activate this option.
+With Duplicated messages management, if you activate this option, you can again save a bit of bandwidth, and the subsequent output in Checkmk will also be more readable.
 If you activate Filter out consecutive duplicated messages in the agent output, logwatch counts how often a line was repeated and writes this accordingly in the output instead of repeating the lines.

-Finally, the lines in the log files that are of interest to you are now described using a regular expression and assigned a status.
+Finally, the lines in the log files that are of interest to you are now described using a regular expression, and assigned a state.

 If you want every line containing the word panic